syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/microsoft-sql-server.md

 ## Binding data from Microsoft SQL Server using CustomAdaptor

-This section describes step by step process how to retrieve data from a Microsoft SQL server using CustomAdaptor and bind it to the Blazor DataGrid component.
+This section describes step by step process how to retrieve data from a Microsoft SQL server using `CustomAdaptor` and bind it to the Blazor SfGrid component.

 **1.** Create a simple Blazor DataGrid by following steps.
 This section briefly explains about how to include [Blazor DataGrid](https://www.syncfusion.com/blazor-components/blazor-datagrid) component in your Blazor Web App using [Visual Studio](https://visualstudio.microsoft.com/vs/).